covid-at-home/covid-at-home/level1.md

 On top of this, you can do things to stay as healthy as possible:

-* Breathe fresh air as often as possible.
 * Ventilate your rooms frequently.
 * Eat appropriate amounts of nutrient-rich, healthy food.
 Include at least some carbohydrates (e.g., bread, potatoes, pasta, rice, etc).
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
 * Drink enough fluids, mostly water.